pimutils/todoman/docs/source/index.rst

 -------

 Support for the ``percent-completed`` attribute is incomplete.
-Todoman can only mark todos as completed (100%), and will nor reflect nor allow editing for values for ``percent > 0 ^ percent < 100``.
+Todoman can only mark todos as completed (100%), and will not reflect nor allow editing for values for ``percent > 0 ^ percent < 100``.

 Table of Contents